-reducing U.S. power and foreign-policy capacity, particularly by weakening or hollowing out the State Department and reducing or devaluing elements of U.S. soft power;

-- weakening the U.S. ability to leverage its power and foreign-policy capacity in international affairs-and isolating the United States on certain international issues, effectively turning the concept of America First into "America Alone" by - damaging long-standing and valuable U.S. alliance relationships, - reducing U.S. participation in multilateral political and trade negotiations and agreements, and - making the United States look more erratic and impulsive as an international actor, and less reliable as an ally and negotiating partner; - weakening the U.S.-led international order and encouraging a reemergence of aspects of a might-makes-right international order; - slowing the spread of democracy and human rights, encouraging a moral equivalency between the United States and authoritarian and illiberal countries, and tacitly facilitating a reemergence of authoritarian and illiberal forms of government; - disregarding the costly lessons of the first half of the 20th century, and how the U.S. role in the world of the last 70 years has been motivated at bottom by a desire to prevent a repetition of the events of that period; and - creating vacuums in global leadership on certain issues and in regional power balances that some countries, particularly China and Russia, and other countries, such as Turkey, Syria, and Iran, are moving to fill, often at the expense of U.S. interests and values.
+- reducing U.S. power and foreign-policy capacity, particularly by weakening or hollowing out the State Department and reducing or devaluing elements of U.S. soft power; - weakening the U.S. ability to leverage its power and foreign-policy capacity in international affairs-and isolating the United States on certain international issues, effectively turning the concept of America First into "America Alone" by - damaging long-standing and valuable U.S. alliance relationships, - reducing U.S. participation in multilateral political and trade negotiations and agreements, and - making the United States look more erratic and impulsive as an international actor, and less reliable as an ally and negotiating partner; - weakening the U.S.-led international order and encouraging a reemergence of aspects of a might-makes-right international order; - slowing the spread of democracy and human rights, encouraging a moral equivalency between the United States and authoritarian and illiberal countries, and tacitly facilitating a reemergence of authoritarian and illiberal forms of government; - disregarding the costly lessons of the first half of the 20th century, and how the U.S. role in the world of the last 70 years has been motivated at bottom by a desire to prevent a repetition of the horrific events of that period; and - creating vacuums in global leadership in establishing and maintaining global rules and norms, on the disposition of specific disputes and other issues, and in regional power balances that China and Russia as well as France, Turkey, Syria, Iran, and other countries are moving to fill, often at the expense of U.S. interests and values.